What Are People Analytics Tools?

 Absence rate – Tracking your absence rate allows you to keep tabs on the cost of sick days to your business.
 Trends can also indicate employee dissatisfaction.

-Pay – Tracking pay packages allows you to see how pay is structured across your organisation and ensure it aligns according to experience and responsibility.
+Pay – Tracking pay packages allows you to see how pay is structured across your organization and ensure it aligns according to experience and responsibility.
 It also enables you to monitor your gender pay gap, so you can actively seek to reduce it.
-To retain talent, pay across all organisational levels should be benchmarked against other businesses of a similar size and function within your sector.
+To retain talent, pay across all organizational levels should be benchmarked against other businesses of a similar size and function within your sector.

 Performance goals – It is beneficial to track the performance goals met by employees, as this gives insight into whether the goals being set are realistic and/or whether further employee support or targeted training and development is needed.